 Preparation of fitness specialists as instructors in a variety of group exercise formats, including low impact aerobics, step aerobics, muscle conditioning, stretching, and plyometrics.
 Applied skills include the use of equipment relevant to instruction in group exercise classes.
 Course work includes designing routines that incorporate music selection, warm up/cool down, exercise patterns, linking, cueing, intensity changes, modifications, and safety considerations.
 2 Credits (1 Lecture - 3 Lab) Prerequisite(s): BIO103 and PFS125 and PFS170.
 Spring Only.

 Fitness and Wellness: Behavior Self Management

 Study designed to demonstrate how lives can be enhanced by a Fitness and Wellness Lifestyle.
 Discussion includes accurate, up-to-date information about nutrition, weight management, stress, cardiovascular health, cancer, sexually transmitted diseases, substance-use abuse, and aging/death/dying.
-3 Credits (3 Lecture - 0 Lab) Corequisite(s): BIO103.
+3 Credits (3 Lecture) Corequisite(s): BIO103.
 Fall Only.

 Introduction to Chiropractic Exercise Rehabilitation

 Introduction to philosophies, practices, and the role of exercise intervention in modern chiropractic treatment.
 Applied skills include integrated movement in chiropractic rehabilitation and development of a variety of exercise prescriptions used in chiropractic treatment.
 Discussion includes the role of the fitness specialist in chiropractic care.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): PFS125 and PFS214 and PFS225.
 Spring Only.

 Behavior Modification Strategies